krvivi28/test_codes/lecture-10/topic-1+2/problem/ProblemStatement.md

 # Objectives:

 Implement the "rateProduct" controller for the route "api/product/rateproduct" that handles user ratings for products.

+Pass the userId, productId, and rating as query parameters.
+For example: http://localhost:3000/api/product/rateproduct?userId=2&productId=3&rating=4.

 Validate user input for user ID, product ID, and rating, responding with appropriate JSON objects for invalid cases.

 Ensure that product ratings fall within the range of 0 to 5.

 Provide a successful response containing the product details, including the updated ratings, in case of valid input.

 Expected Output: